vadaszgergo/terraform-public/cloudflare-zero-trust-web-application/README.md

 # Cloudflare Zero Trust Private Website (Terraform)

-This project provisions a demo web application on Google Cloud Platform and exposes it securely through Cloudflare Zero Trust using Terraform.
+This project provisions a demo website on Google Cloud Platform and exposes it securely through Cloudflare Zero Trust using Terraform.
 It deploys an Ubuntu VM that installs Nginx and Cloudflared at boot, serves a simple greeting page, and publishes the instance behind a Cloudflare Tunnel with Access policies.

 ## Architecture
 - **Compute**: Single `google_compute_instance` in a user-supplied VPC subnet.
 The startup script installs Nginx, replaces the default landing page, and launches `cloudflared` with a tunnel token.